mehulagg/gitlab_test/doc/user/project/clusters/serverless/aws.md

 ### Creating an AWS SAM application using SAM CLI

 Create a new project on GitLab.
-Once created, 'git clone' the project into your local development environment.
+Once created, `git clone` the project into your local development environment.

 Change to the newly cloned repo and create a new SAM app using the following command: